onli/rsspusher/README.md

 rsspusher
 =========

-Subscribes to feeds and notifies you, in realtime if possible.
+Subscribes to feeds and notifies you, in realtime if possible, of updates to the feed.

 See the [demo](http://rsspusher.eu01.aws.af.cm/) for an explanation.